For borrowers, 2021 started off just as 2020 ended – with record-low mortgage rates.

 Typically, when the economy is strong and unemployment rates are low, rates will rise because demand is higher.
 But during a recession — like the one we’re currently experiencing — rates will often decline as lenders try to entice a smaller pool of borrowers looking to spend.

 Monetary policies set by the Federal Reserve can also have a significant impact on mortgage rates, even though they don’t directly set rates.
-When the Federal Reserve lowers the federal funds rate or purchases large quantities of treasury securities it puts downward pressure on mortgage rates.
+When the Federal Reserve lowers the federal funds rate or purchases large quantities of Treasury bonds it puts downward pressure on mortgage rates.

 Are Mortgage Interest Rates Going to Rise?